-M.S., Ph.D.
+- M.S., Ph.D.
 University of Wisconsin, Madison

-B.A.
+- B.A.
 Ithaca College

-In my work, I use qualitative methods to examine how marginalized populations in urban locales make sense of inequalities in their everyday lives.
+To say the same thing in sociology jargon, I use qualitative methods to examine how marginalized populations in urban locales make sense of inequalities in their everyday lives.
 I investigate how they interpret their social selves and order their relationships; how they create, maintain, and transform social and symbolic boundaries; and how boundaries constrain and enable their lives.